 ENGL 091 Preparing for College Reading I

 ENGL 092 Preparing for College Reading II

 ENGL 095 Reading and Writing Seminar

 ENGL 098 Reading and Writing Studio

 ENGL 099 Introductory Writing

 MATH 001-003 Preparing for College Math I-III

 MATH 010 Fundamentals of Mathematics

 MATH 011 Introductory Algebra

 MATH 012 Intermediate Algebra

 MATH 060 Math Literacy

-MATH 061 Non-algebra ́Support
+MATH 061 Non-algebra Support

 MATH 065 Integrated Preparation for College Algebra

-KEY Keep an eye out for these symbols, which give important information about certain courses.
+Keep an eye out for these symbols, which give important information KEY about certain courses.
 These courses have no prerequisites or developmental courses required.
-These courses are only offered in certain semesters.
-These courses are only offered in certain semesters. \bigwedge Students must earn a minimum grade in these courses to remain in the program.
+Q These courses are only offered in certain semesters.
+Students must earn a minimum grade in these courses to remain in the program.
 Eligible electives for this program are listed on the reverse.
 Watch for this symbol.

-Summer and/or Winter Session classes may be available for your program to help you finish on time.
+HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
+Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.